ZHJEE/OpenTAP/doc/Developer Guide/Plugin Packaging and Versioning/Readme.md

 The content of one of the strings assigned to the `OS` attribute must be contained in the output of the commands `uname -a` on linux/osx or `ver` on windows for the plugin to be considered compatible.
 The use of strings like `"Windows"`, `"Linux"` or `"Ubuntu"` is recommended.
 However, it is possible to use abbreviations, such as `"Win"` or to target a specific version of an operating system.
 This can be done by writing the exact name and the version number.
 For example, a plugin with the `OS` attribute `"Microsoft Windows [Version 10.0.14393]"` targets the specified version of Windows and is incompatible with other versions or operating systems.

+> **Note:** OpenTAP does not validate any `LicenseRequired` attributes.
+This attribute is only used by UIs to inform the user of a license key.
+The license key check should be implemented by the plugin assembly.

 ### Owner Element
 The **Owner** element inside the configuration file is the name of the package owner.
 There can be multiple owners of a package, in which case this string will have several entries separated with ','.
 An example of this can be seen in the example below.